 Leadership styles of the most successful managers

-Like anything people related, managing is emotional, unscientific, and highly subjective.
-Becoming an successful manager is something that takes trial and error.
+Like anything people-related, management is emotional, unscientific, and highly subjective.
+Becoming a successful manager is something that takes trial and error.
 But there’s so much pressure to perform off the bat.
 We tend to emulate top leaders and managers in hopes of “copying” and learning from their success.
 There’s nothing wrong with learning from the best, but all teams and managers are different.
 Without knowing the basics of leadership styles and when and how to apply them, it’s difficult to get a grasp on something so arbitrary.
-Cultivating your own combination of styles for your work will help you quickly become an effective leader and manager.
+Cultivating your own combination of styles will help you quickly become an effective leader and manager.

 It’s important to remember:

-- Strategically embody different leadership styles for each situation.
+- Strategically utilise different leadership styles for each situation

-Here are three common leadership styles and how to use them to manage your best:
+Here are three common leadership styles and how to use them to best manage your team

-You act as an autocratic leader when you primarily come to decisions and simply turn to your team for implementation.
+You act as an autocratic leader when you individually make all the decisions and only turn to your team to implement them.
 There’s very little consulting or collaboration on an issue from others.
 It’s a leadership style typically seen in more bureaucratic and highly structured organizations – where, honestly, it can work well.
-Wal-Mart’s Sam Walton and Oracle’s Larry Ellison saw it as the best way to streamline process.
-However, there are some big downfalls to only using this type of leadership style or failing to recognize this as you.
+Wal-Mart’s Sam Walton and Oracle’s Larry Ellison saw it as the best way to streamline processes.
+However, there are some big downfalls to only using this style of leadership.
 Without a collaborative relationship with team members, problem solving and innovation will never be your team’s strong point.
 However, for times of crisis when your team may be driven by fear, an autocratic stance can be beneficial.
-Avoid using this style of leadership aside from times of uncertainty.
+Avoid using this style of leadership apart from in times of uncertainty.

-The exact opposite of an autocratic leadership style, laissez-faire allows your team full control.
-A lot of the time, this is characteristic of fast-paced and closer environments like startups.
-Autonomy for employees for a long time in studies has shown to have a positive effect on productivity and employee happiness.
-But be careful to recognize when you rely on this style too much and your team feels like there is no direction or feedback they expect from a leader.
-This type of leadership is best used during times when really creative work is necessary to solve problems or generate innovative ideas.
-Paul Allen of Microsoft was famous for using this leadership style to challenge and grow new ideas.
-It’s also best to take this approach to menial work so employees feel more in control to be productive in their own ways.
+The exact opposite of the autocratic leadership style, laissez-faire allows your team full control.
+A lot of the time, this is characteristic of fast-paced and close-knit environments like startups.
+Studies have shown that giving autonomy to employees for a long time in has a positive effect on productivity and employee happiness.
+But be careful to recognize if you’re relying on this style too often.
+Your team can feel like there is little direction or feedback, that they would normally expect from a leader.
+This type of leadership is best used when really creative work is necessary to solve problems or generate innovative ideas.
+Paul Allen of Microsoft was famous for using this leadership style to challenge his team and come up with new ideas.
+It’s also best to take this approach to menial work so employees feel more in control to be productive themselves.

-This is somewhere in between and usually a type of leadership style attributed to most top CEOs and visionaries.
-Even if it makes for a good story, it still has it’s place, pros, and cons.
+This is somewhere in-between and is usually a style of leadership attributed to top CEOs and visionaries.
+Even if it makes for a good story, it still has its place, pros, and cons.
 A transformational leader is one who sets a vision, communicates it, and then delegates tasks to team members that work towards that vision.
-How they get it done, is up to the team.
-A transformational leader is mainly a visionary rather than autocratic but provides a little more direction than a laissez-faire style.
-Sounds perfect right?
-However, there are still times throughout the rollercoaster of business your team may need other leadership styles with more or less direction to be their most productive for the task at hand.
+How they get it done is up to the team.
+A transformational leader is mainly a visionary rather than autocratic leader, but still provides more direction than a laissez-faire leader.
+Sounds perfect, right?
+However, there are still times throughout the rollercoaster journey of business that your team may require other leadership styles, with more or less direction, in order to be at their most productive for the task at hand.

 A transformational leadership style best fits where many companies are trying to go now – perpetual change towards a vision.
 This is why it’s so popular.
-The most popular “token” transitional leader is Steve Jobs.
-It’s the best style to use as a basis for how your approach you and your team’s work.
+The most popular “token” transformational leader is Steve Jobs.
+It’s the best style to use as a base for how you approach your and your team’s work.
 But we don’t all have the same challenges, company cultures, and people.
 Learning to use other leadership styles when necessary to guide your team through different challenges is the only way to become an effective leader.
 These are just a few recognizable leadership styles.
-The key is to be objectively self-aware and know how to use your own style and others to further your team.
+The key is to be objectively self-aware and know how to use your own style and others to truly lead your team.